beshu-tech/readonlyrest-docs/fips.md

 ## How to convert JKS/PKCS12 keystore files into BCFKS

-1. Download [jar with bc-fips](https://repo1.maven.org/maven2/org/bouncycastle/bc-fips/1.0.2.3/bc-fips-1.0.2.3.jar) library and place it preferably in the same directory where are keystore files that you want to convert.
+1. Download [jar with bc-fips](https://repo1.maven.org/maven2/org/bouncycastle/bc-fips/1.0.2.3/bc-fips-1.0.2.3.jar) library and place it preferably in the same directory where you store keystore files to convert.

 2. Open terminal and go to directory with keystore to convert